serhmarch/ModbusLib/doc/pages/01_architecture.md

 ## Signal/Callback Mechanism {#signal-callback-mechanism}

-ModbusLib implements a Qt-compatible signal/slot system for event callbacks (when compiled with Qt support):
+ModbusLib implements a signal/slot system for event callbacks (Qt-style but can be used without Qt).

 **Port Signals:**
 * `signalOpened` - Emitted when port opens